meower1/submixer/README.md

 # 🌟 SubMixer

 **SubMixer is a user-friendly Python and Bash script designed to simplify the process of mixing your proxy subscription links into a single, consolidated link.**
+> You will need a domain name and a VPS to run the flask server on

 ## 👓 Configuration